pdm-project/pdm/docs/docs/project.md

 ### Normal command

-Plain text scripts are regarded as normal command, or you can explictly specify it:
+Plain text scripts are regarded as normal command, or you can explicitly specify it:

 ```toml
 [tool.pdm.scripts]